Keyboard shortcuts

 The nixpkgs flake also provides the mkShell derivation function (specialization of mkDerivation), which can be used to easily define a development environment.

-The examples shows an environment with the zig compiler and zls, the zig lsp server.
-Running nix develop will drop in a shell where these packages are available.
+The example shows an environment with the zig compiler and zls, the zig lsp server.
+Running nix develop will drop into a shell where these packages are available.

 {